 A key principle for physicians to remember is their professional obligation requires them to act in the best interests of their patients.
 Physicians should make reasonable attempts to obtain medical care for their patients even in a time of scarce resources.
 As always, documentation by physicians of the facts and circumstances of each case and their rationale for the medical decisions should be a priority for patient care.
 This would be invaluable in the event of medical-legal developments in the future when memories may have faded about working conditions at the time.

-A shortage of supplies (e.g., antivirals, vaccines and antiseptic solutions, etc.), medical personnel and hospital beds may develop during a catastrophe.
-Physicians and other health care workers may need to adapt and be resourceful in a rapidly changing and challenging environment.
+A shortage of supplies (e.g., antivirals, vaccines, personal protective equipment, and antiseptic solutions, etc.), medical personnel and hospital beds may develop during a catastrophe.
+Physicians and other healthcare workers may need to adapt and be resourceful in a rapidly changing and challenging environment.

 Physicians bring unique medical expertise and insight to pandemic preparedness discussions.
 Many physicians participate in formulating pandemic preparedness policies for a variety of organizations such as hospitals, health authorities, or other institutions.
 The CMPA does not generally extend assistance to defend policies, procedures or other directives established by committees working on behalf of other organizations.
 Members should look to the organization for such assistance.
 However, should there be an allegation that the medical input provided by the member to the committee or organization was negligent, then the member would generally be eligible for assistance from the CMPA in respect of that medical contribution.

 - The CMPA will continue to provide members with liability protection for medical-legal difficulties arising as a result of care provided in Canada during public health emergencies and catastrophic events.